mhibatallah/mhibatallah.github.io/_pages/group.md

 ### Undergraduate Students

+For Winter 26 and Spring 26, internship positions have been already filled.
+If you're interested in Fall 26 or after, feel free to contact me so that can plan a project and apply for funding if needed.

 There are several opportunities for undergraduates to engage in research at the interface of physics and machine learning:

 - Projects can count as **co-op placements**.